lsst/rsp_lsst_io/docs/guides/notebooks/jupyter-notebooks/index.rst

   .. figure:: images/notebook.png
       :name: notebook_aspect
-      :alt: This image is a screenshot of the tutorial notebook entitled Introduction to Jupyter Notebooks for Data Preview 0.2.
+      :alt: This image is a screenshot of a Rubin tutorial notebook.
 The notebook has been scrolled down to Section 3.3, which contains both markdown text and code cells which have been executed.
-The last code cell has produced a greyscale image of a rich galaxy cluster.
-Across the top of the notebook there is a menu bar of actions for users.
-Actions include save notebook, set cell type, and insert, cut, copy, paste, run, or interrupt cells.
+The last code cell has produced a greyscale sky image.

       A screenshot from an executed Rubin/LSST tutorial notebook.
 Multiple notebooks can be opened in separate tabs.